Necro Butcher: Retirement and many returns (2016–present)

 Summers' retirement match took place on June 11, 2016, in Sayreville, New Jersey, as the main event of Pro Wrestling Syndicate's Super Card 2016.
 Necro Butcher teamed with Grim Reefer and Smokey C in a losing effort against Sabu, Rhino, and Devon Moore.

 In December 2018, it was announced that Necro Butcher would be coming out of retirement to wrestle at Game Changer Wrestling's Joey Janela's Spring Break 3 event on April 5, 2019.
 Since this, Necro Butcher has had several more matches including two death match losses in Japan.
 Necro Butcher had his final match on January 4, 2020 at ICW No Holds Barred vol. 1 where he was defeated by SHLAK.
 He symbolically passed the torch and also physically passed his "Choose Death" shirt to SHLAK after the match.

 On April 9, 2022, Necro Butcher returned again at Xtreme Pro Wrestling during the Killafornia event at Pomona.
 During the event, a fan threw a beer bottle at him after a match, resulting in the fan being kicked out.

 Personal life

 Summers has three sons and three daughters.
 The first four children (Matthew, Samantha, Kyle, and David) were with his first wife.
 They divorced at an unknown date, and he later became the father of Amy (born June 11, 2008) and Mary (born June 2009).
-On November 18, 2013, he was arrested and charged with misdemeanor domestic battery in Wetzel County, West Virginia.

 On July 1, 2020, it was revealed that Summers had Hodgkin lymphoma and was using a wheelchair.
 On February 2, 2021, Summers announced on his personal Facebook account that he was lymphoma-free.